flutter/website/flutter-for-ios.md

 different lifespan: they are immutable and only exist until they need to be changed.
 Whenever widgets or their state change, Flutter’s framework creates a new tree of widget instances.
-In comparison, an iOS view is not recreated when it changes, but rather it's a mutable entity which is drawn once and does not redraw until it is invalidated using `setNeedsDisplay()`.
+In comparison, an iOS view is not recreated when it changes, but rather it's a mutable entity that is drawn once and doesn't redraw until it is invalidated using `setNeedsDisplay()`.

-Furthermore, unlike `UIView`, Flutter’s widgets are very lightweight, in part due to their immutability.
+Furthermore, unlike `UIView`, Flutter’s widgets are lightweight, in part due to their immutability.
 They're lightweight and immutable because they aren't views themselves, and aren't directly drawing anything, but rather are a description of the UI and its semantics that get "inflated" into actual view objects under